Police defend decision to arrest two black men at Starbucks trying to use washroom

 Published Saturday, April 14, 2018 3:31PM EDT

-Philadelphia's police commissioner is defending his officers' decision to arrest two black men at a Starbucks that prompted social media users to call the incident "racist."
+Philadelphia's police commissioner on Saturday defended officers who arrested two black men at a Starbucks, prompting accusations of racism on social media, concern from the mayor and an apology from the company.

-Videos posted online show officers handcuffing the men in the downtown establishment Thursday.
+Videos posted online show officers handcuffing the men in the downtown establishment on Thursday.
+A white man in the video is heard saying he was meeting with the men and calls the arrest "ridiculous."

-Commissioner Richard Ross said Starbucks employees called police to say the men were trespassing.
-He said they came in to use the restroom but were denied because they hadn't bought anything.
+Commissioner Richard Ross said Starbucks employees called 911 to say the men were trespassing.
+He said officers were told that the men had come in and asked to use the restroom but were denied because they hadn't bought anything, as he said is company policy.
+He said they then refused to leave.

 @Starbucks The police were called because these men hadn’t ordered anything.
 They were waiting for a friend to show up, who did as they were taken out in handcuffs for doing nothing.
 All the other white ppl are wondering why it’s never happened to us when we do the same thing. pic.twitter.com/0U4Pzs55Ci— Melissa DePino (@missydepino) April 12, 2018